padogrid/bundle-hazelcast-4n5-app-kryo_codegen/README.md

 ### 4. Compile the wrapper classes and create a jar file.

 The generated wrapper classes need to be compiled and packaged into a jar file.
-Run Maven again to generate the `lib/app-kryo-codegen-hazelcast-4-1.0.0.jar` jar file that includes the wrapper classes.
+Run Maven again to generate the `lib/app-kryo-codegen-hazelcast-4-1.0.0.jar` file that includes the wrapper classes.

 ```bash
 mvn package